QCDIS/NaaVRE-website/Readiness-level-framework.md

 Therefore it is good to do quality assurance before others who are not in the same institute as the core developers start using the virtual lab.
 - Virtual lab development: In personal instances of existing virtual labs users can change the source code to suit their needs.
 - Virtual lab use: Researchers couple virtual labs assets, use their own datasets, and set their own parameters to run their own experiments.
-  - Golden use: Using a new virtual lab for the first publication based on findings produced in that virtual lab.
+  - Golden use case: Using a new virtual lab for the first publication based on findings produced in that virtual lab.
 This will often be done by the team involved in the core development.
   When done by people who are not involved in the core development, golden use will be done in co-development with the VRE development and operations team.

 In the virtual labs the distinction between development and use is a continuum.
 How many changes a scientist